markedjs/marked/README.md

 - Find a better way of testing.
 Create a test suite from scratch because most markdown compilers don't appear to be working properly in every aspect (but it's hard to tell because the markdown "spec" is so vague).
-- Possibly alter rules to recognize arbitrary blocks of HTML better.
 - Recognize and parse paragraph list items better.
 - Add an explicit pretty printing and minification feature.